 Life was on a pretty standard trajectory.
-My husband and I were raising our two children, a 13 year old girl and an 11 year old boy.
-I was side hustling as a photographer for families and weddings and then moved to food photography.
+Living in Brisbane, Australia, raising two children, a 13 year old girl and an 11 year old boy.
+I was side hustling as a photographer for families and weddings and food photography.

-I had just been published in a few magazines and was making inroads on what I thought would be my “new career”.
+My food photography had just been published in a few magazines and.
+I was making inroads on what I thought would be my “new career”.

 We made a last-minute decision to change my son’s school a year earlier than high school and little did we know that this would be the beginning of two years of what can only be described as hell.